-Abstract: (Purpose) Public universities are intent on increasing degree completion for many reasons.
+Public universities are intent on increasing degree completion for many reasons.
 A stronger policy focus on completion and interest in removing students' financial hurdles has led to a rapid proliferation of completion grant programs.
-This paper reports on a mixed method implementation study of completion grant programs at seven broad- and openaccess universities.
+This paper reports on a mixed method implementation study of completion grant programs at seven broad- and open-access universities.
+Drawing on case studies of completion grant programs and student surveys, we examine the work of the administrators and professionals who create and implement these programs.
+As it can diminish program efficacy and increase inequality, we pay particular attention to administrative burden for staff and students.
 We consider how the implementation of completion grant programs vary and how these variations are associated with administrative burden.
-(Methods) Drawing on case studies of completion grant programs and student surveys, we examine the work of the administrators and professionals who create and implement these programs.
-(Results) We analyze the drivers of variation in administrative burden, and describe model elements for administering completion grants that aim to minimize administrative burden and maximize efficacy.
-(Implications) As it can diminish program efficacy and increase inequality, we pay particular attention to administrative burden for staff and students.
+We also analyze the drivers of variation in that administrative burden, and describe model elements for administering completion grants that aim to minimize administrative burden and maximize efficacy.

 Facing increased financial and political pressure, colleges and universities working to increase college completion rates are leveraging a wide array of tools including the strategic deployment of financial aid.
 With the price of college higher than ever, even students far along in their coursework face bills that can derail their odds of graduation.
 Unmet financial need in students' last year or two of a degree, often created by escalating costs or declining financial aid, leads even hard-working and talented students to exit.
-A study in Ohio and Florida found that "14 percent of all degree-seeking students who enrolled in college [. . .] completed at least three-quarters of the credits typically required before withdrawing.
-Moreover, [. . .] the probability of withdrawal spikes near the finish line" (Mabel & Britton, 2018, pp. 3).
-These students become part of the "new forgotten half"- people with some college but no credential (Rosenbaum, Ahearn, Becker, & Rosenbaum, 2015).
+A study in Ohio and Florida found that "14 percent of all degree-seeking students who enrolled in college [...] completed at least three-quarters of the credits typically required before withdrawing.
+Moreover, [...] the probability of withdrawal spikes near the finish line" (Mabel & Britton, 2018, pp. 3).
+These students become part of the "new forgotten half'- people with some college but no credential (Rosenbaum, Ahearn, Becker, & Rosenbaum, 2015).

 Completion grants are a recent innovation aimed at increasing graduation rates by delivering additional financial support to college students who have made substantial progress but still face financial hurdles to degree completion.
-In some cases, universities use completion grants to cover a balance on the students 'college account (e.g., for tuition and fees); in other cases they may be applied to additional expenses (e.g., living costs or books).
+In some cases, universities use completion grants to cover a balance on the students ' college account (e.g., for tuition and fees); in other cases they may be applied to additional expenses (e.g., living costs or books).
 Timothy Renick, vice provost and vice president for enrollment management at Georgia State University, was among the first to deploy what he called "retention grants" starting in 2011.
 He explained the purpose of those grants to Diverse: "We were dropping more than one thousand students a semester from their classes because the students could not cover the full costs of their tuition and fees.
 When we looked at the data, we found that many of the students were academically on track and doing everything they needed to do to complete their programs, but they were seniors who were running out of eligibility for other types of aid" (Abdul-Alim 2016a).
-At the time (2015) the average unmet financial need among Georgia State students with senior standing was \$8,300 (up from \$6,660 in 2008), and for students with freshman, sophomore, and junior standing it hovered at just over \$6,000 (up from about \$4,000 in 2008) (Abdul-Alim, 2016b).
+At the time (2015) the average unmet financial need among Georgia State students with senior standing was \$8,300 (up from \$6,600 in 2008), and for students with freshman, sophomore, and junior standing it hovered at just over \$6,000 (up from about \$4,000 in 2008) (Abdul-Alim, 2016b).